puppetlabs/puppetdb/documentation/pdb_client_tools.markdown

     $ man puppet-db

-For more information about PuppetDB exports and imports [see][export].
+For more information about PuppetDB exports, imports, and anonymization [see][export].